 Chess in Museums

-Chess in Museums is an international project implemented by Russian Chess Federation (RCF) together with the Elena and Gennady Timchenko Foundation (Timchenko Foundation).
+Chess in Museums is an international programme implemented by the Chess Federation of Russia (CFR) together with the Elena and Gennady Timchenko Foundation.

-In spring 2013 the RCF and the Timchenko Fund organized the Alekhine Memorial.
+In 2013, the CFR and the Timchenko Fund organized the Alekhine Memorial.
 The first half of the supertournament was played in the Louvre (Paris), the second part took place in the Russian Museum in St. Petersburg.

-The 2013 Russian Superfinal was played in museums in Nizhni Novgorod.
+The 2013 Russian Superfinal was played in museums in Nizhny Novgorod.

 The 2014 Russian Superfinal took place in Kazan, and the players competed in the Museum of Art in the Kazan Kremlin.

-In 2015 the Higher League of the 68th Russian Men's Chess Championship and the 65th Women's Chess Championship was held Kaliningrad.
-For the first time, the competition became a part of the international program Chess in Museums.
+In 2015, the Higher League of the 68th Russian Men's Chess Championship and the 65th Women's Chess Championship was held Kaliningrad.
+For the first time, the competition became a part of the international programme Chess in Museums.

 The Higher League was opened within the walls of Fort No. 5, a unique fortification structure built in the late 19th century.